RenderKit/embree/doc/src/install.md

 ----------------------------------

 Building Embree SYCL applications is also best done using CMake.
-Please first get some DPC++ compiler and setup the environment as decribed in sections [Linux DPC++ Compilation] and [Windows DPC++ Compilation].
+Please first get some compatible SYCL compiler and setup the environment as decribed in sections [Linux DPC++ Compilation] and [Windows DPC++ Compilation].

 Also perform the steps from the previous [Building Embree Applications] section.

-To properly compile your SYCL application you have to add additional SYCL compile flags for each C++ file that contains DPC++ device side code or kernels.
+To properly compile your SYCL application you have to add additional SYCL compile flags for each C++ file that contains SYCL device side code or kernels.

 ### JIT Compilation

 We recommend using just in time compilation (JIT compilation) together with [SYCL JIT caching] to compile Embree SYCL applications.
-For JIT compilation add these options to the compilation phase:
+For JIT compilation add these options to the compilation phase of all C++ files that contain SYCL code:

     -fsycl -Xclang -fsycl-allow-func-ptr -fsycl-targets=spir64